APSN4/outsourcing-auth/README.md

 ----------
 ### Cards system [List]

 This API provides interaction with company service cards.
+You can use a queries in POST request.
+Available: `limit` and `page`.
+This create opportunities for pagination.

 **URL** : `v1/account/card/list`